tej-kiran-yabaku-manohar/eduPlatform-django-react/README.md

 pip install django-cors-headers
 ```

-In the backend folder directory, run below commands
+In the virtual environment, Go to the backend folder directory, run below commands

 ```shell